xukai286/cosmos-injector/README.md

 * Then, clone this repository using `git clone git@github.com:arramac/azure-cosmosdb-java-getting-started.git`

-* Next, substitute the endpoint and authorization key in Program.java with your DocumentDB account's values.
+* Next, substitute the endpoint and authorization key in Program.java with your Cosmos DB account's values.

 * From a command prompt or shell, run `mvn package` to compile and resolve dependencies.